vloop/midiccmap/README.md

 ## Summary
-midiccmap allows to map midi continuous controllers to
+midiccmap allows to map midi continuous controllers and aftertouch to
-- other cc
+- cc
 - nrpn
 - rpn
 - pitch bend

-cc are 7-bit values, while nrpn, rpn and pb are 14-bit
+cc are 7-bit values, while nrpn, rpn and pb are 14-bit.

-This means a scaling has to be applied
+This means a scaling has to be applied.

-The output can only have 128 distinct values anyway
+The output can only have 128 distinct values anyway.

-The output resolution and/or the range have to be reduced
+The output resolution and/or the range have to be reduced.

+Default scaling maps to full output range.

 ## Installation